 We wish to assure all members however, that the main purpose of the Code is to provide guidance and to reflect the high standards followed by members.
 The Executive holds the strong view that moving past Step one above should only occur when a problem continues despite support being provided by the Association to address it.

-Stuart Gregor, ADA President
+Holly Klintworth, ADA President

-Cameron Syme, ADA Vice President
+David Vitale, ADA Vice President

 Members of the ADA comply with current legislation regarding the definition of spirits in Australia, ATO excise requirements and all Federal, State and local laws and by-laws including licencing laws and the provision of a safe and healthy workplace.
 Members are committed to truth in labelling, advertising and other communications, to the responsible service of alcohol and to quality control of their products.